-Our directors, executive officers and significant stockholders, who hold approximately 60% of the voting power of our outstanding common stock, have substantial control over us and could delay or prevent a change in corporate control.
+Our directors, executive officers and significant stockholders, who hold approximately 46% of the voting power of our outstanding common stock, have substantial control over us and could delay or prevent a change in corporate control.

-As of February 28, 2015, our directors, executive officers and holders of more than 5% of our common stock, together with their affiliates, beneficially owned, in the aggregate, approximately 60% of our outstanding common stock.
-As a result, these stockholders, acting together, have the ability to control the outcome of matters submitted to our stockholders for approval, including the election of directors and any merger, consolidation or sale of all or substantially all of our assets.
-In addition, these stockholders, acting together, have the ability to control the management and affairs of our company.
+As of February 16, 2016, our directors, executive officers and holders of more than 5% of our common stock, together with their affiliates, beneficially owned, in the aggregate, approximately 46% of our outstanding common stock.
+As a result, these stockholders, acting together, have the ability to substantially influence the outcome of matters submitted to our stockholders for approval, including the election of directors and any merger, consolidation or sale of all or substantially all of our assets.
+In addition, these stockholders, acting together, have the ability to substantially influence the management and affairs of our company.
 Accordingly, this concentration of ownership might decrease the market price of our common stock by:

-- delaying, deferring or preventing a change in control of the Company; - · impeding a merger, consolidation, takeover or other business combination involving us; or

-· discouraging a potential acquirer from making a tender offer or otherwise attempting to obtain control of the Company.
+- delaying, deferring or preventing a change in control of Five9; - · impeding a merger, consolidation, takeover or other business combination involving us; or - · discouraging a potential acquirer from making a tender offer or otherwise attempting to obtain control of Five9.